My Silver Arts Award at

 My Channel

-The video above is a montage of many long shots of my training for the challenge.
+The video above is a montage of extended shots from my training sessions for the challenge.

-I've of course trained with teachers for the ballet technique and took their knowledge to Laban where I have practised in the hallways as there were no studios free.
+For preparation, I trained with teachers to strengthen my ballet technique and carried their guidance with me to Laban, where I often practised in the hallways—since, unfortunately, no studios were available.

 Tasks, Experiences and Achievements in the Artistic World